secretstartups/handbook/hiring/offers/index.html.md

 As we scale it is important to have some typical naming conventions when it comes to titles.
 Titles should follow this format: title, specialization, location.
 For example; Strategic Account Leader, DOD, Washington DC.

 It is also important to recognize when a position is a manager of people compared to a manager of a product/function.
 If a manager of people the job title should be manager, department/division/specialization.
-For example; Manager, Recruiting.
+For example; Manager, Talent Acquisition.
 A product/function manager should be titled with Manager at the end of the title.
 For example; Marketing Program Manager.
 In some cases because of industry standards, this may not be possible; i.e. Area Sales Manager (ASM), should not be listed as Manager, Area Sales.

 #### Compensation in the Offer Details

-When discussing a proposed compensation, the recruiting team and hiring manager should take into account the following: candidate expectations, role alignment in the market, and where within the compensation range peers are aligned internally at GitLab.
+When discussing a proposed compensation, the talent acquisition team and hiring manager should take into account the following: candidate expectations, role alignment in the market, and where within the compensation range peers are aligned internally at GitLab.
 The goal is to offer a [competitive rate](/handbook/total-rewards/compensation/#competitive-rate) to the candidate while maintaining [pay equality](/handbook/people-group/people-success-performance-indicators/#pay-equality) at GitLab.

 #### Other Offer Details